JAMES TURRELL SKYSPACE

 artist: james turrell

 The American light artist James Turrell is renowned for his Skyspaces.
-With more than eighty built worldwide, Turrell seeks to provided contemplative and site-specific spaces in which to view the passing sky above.
+With almost one hundred built worldwide, Turrell seeks to provided contemplative and site-specific spaces in which to view the passing sky above.
 He says,

 “I make spaces that apprehend light for our perception, and in some ways gather it, or seem to hold it…my work is more about your seeing than it is about my seeing, although it is a product of my seeing.”